Iranian man who didn't wash for half a century dies at 94 - NewsBreak

 Related

-‘World’s dirtiest man’ dies at 94, months after his first wash in more than 70 years
+‘World’s dirtiest man’ dies in Iran at 94 a few months after first wash

-An Iranian hermit known as “the world’s dirtiest man” has died aged 94, having spent most of his life avoiding bathing.Iranian news agency Irna reported that Amou Haji, or “Uncle Haji”, died on Sunday in Dezhgah village in the southern province of Fars.Locals said he had shunned hygeine for more than 70 years due to “emotional setbacks” in his youth that led him to believe cleaning would ruin his health.He was also said to avoid fresh food, preferring rotting carcasses, especially those of porcupines.
-He was known to smoke animal faeces out of a pipe and was pictured drawing...
+An Iranian hermit nicknamed the “world’s dirtiest man” for not taking a shower for more than half a century has died at the healthy old age of 94, state media has reported.
+Irna news agency reported that “Amou Haji”, an endearing nickname for an elderly person, died...

 Iranian state coroner says Mahsa Amini did not die from blows to body